simplifier-ag/docker-compose/README.md

 7. Run Simplifier

-`docker-compose -f simplifier-standalone.yml up -d`
+`docker-compose -f simplifier-standalone.yml up -d && docker-compose -f simplifier-standalone.yml logs -f`

+Press Strg+X if no error occurs in the logs

 8. Open Hostname with your Browser